opendatacube/datacube-ows/README.rst

 At the time of writing, pre-built pip-installed configurations also work fairly seemlessly:

-The folllowing instructions are for installing on a clean Linux system.
+The folllowing instructions are for installing on a clean Linux system with established ODC environment.

 * We currently recommend using pip with pre-built binary packages.
 Create a new python 3.6 or 3.7 virtualenv and run pip install against the supplied